DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 }
 ```

-This script contains the following commands:
+This script contains the following commands.

-1. `node server.js` - starts a website.
+1. `node server.js` - starts a website
-2. `testcafe 'saucelabs:Chrome@beta:Windows 10' tests/index-test.js` - starts tests.
+2. `testcafe 'saucelabs:Chrome@beta:Windows 10' tests/index-test.js` - starts tests
 3. `EXIT_CODE=$?` - saves an exit code returned by TestCafe.
 If tests passed, the exit code is 0.
-4. `kill $!` - stops the server.
+4. `kill $!` - stops the server
-5. `exit $EXIT_CODE` - exits the `test` script with the code returned by TestCafe.
-Thus, if tests passed, the `npm test` will exit with a zero exit code (success).
+5. `exit $EXIT_CODE` - exits the `test` script with the code returned by TestCafe; thus, if the tests passed, the `npm test` will exit with a zero exit code (success)

 ## Step 6 - Trigger a Travis CI build